ircv3/ircv3-specifications/core/sts-3.3.md

 ### No immediate user recourse

-If a client fails to establish a secure connection for any reason with a server advertising an STS policy, there should be no immediate user recourse.
+If a client fails to establish a secure connection for any reason to a server with which an STS policy has been stored, there should be no immediate user recourse.
 For example the user should not be presented with a dialog that allows them to proceed with the connection.
 A failure to establish a secure connection should be treated similarly to a server error that the user is unable to do anything about except retrying at a